stripe/stripe-terminal-android/README.md

 To build the example app:

 1. Import the `Example` project into Android Studio
-2. In `BackendSimulator.java`, set your Stripe Account’s test secret API key.
+2. In `BackendSimulator.kt`, set your Stripe Account’s test secret API key.
 A backend simulator has been included as part of the example app for demonstration purposes only.
 Note that you should *never* store your Stripe account's secret API key in your own app.
 For more information, see [https://stripe.com/docs/keys](https://stripe.com/docs/keys)
 3. Build and run the app.
-Note that the example app won’t work on a simulated device due to lack of Bluetooth connectivity.
-In the future, the SDK will include a reader simulator, so you can get started without any physical hardware.
+Note that the example app won’t work on an emulated Android device due to lack of Bluetooth connectivity.
+However, the app does include a reader simulator, so you have no need for a physical reader to start your integration.

 # Getting started
 ## Step 1: Set up the SDK